Install and use Hue on HDInsight Hadoop clusters

 We recommend using Firefox web browser to follow the instructions below.

-Use the information in Use SSH Tunneling to access Ambari web UI, ResourceManager, JobHistory, NameNode, Oozie, and other web UI's to create an SSH tunnel from your client system to the HDInsight cluster, and then configure your Web browser to use the SSH tunnel as a proxy.
+Use the information in Use SSH Tunneling to access Apache Ambari web UI, ResourceManager, JobHistory, NameNode, Oozie, and other web UI's to create an SSH tunnel from your client system to the HDInsight cluster, and then configure your Web browser to use the SSH tunnel as a proxy.

 Once connected, use the following command to obtain the fully qualified domain name of the primary headnode: